-Unit 3 Managerial Functions
+Unit 3

-- 3.1.
-Introduction

-- 3.2.
-Objectives

-- 3.3.
-Planning

-- 3.4.
-Organizing

-- 3.5.
-Staffing

-- 3.6.
-Leading

-- 3.7.
-Controlling

-- 3.8.
-Summary

-- 3.9.
-Glossary
+Managerial Functions Structure 3.1.
+Introduction 3.2.
+Objectives 3.3.
+Planning 3.4.
+Organizing 3.5.
+Staffing 3.6.
+Leading 3.7.
+Controlling 3.8.

-- 3.10.
-Self-Assessment Test

-- 3.11.
-Suggested Reading / Reference Material

-- 3.12.
-Answers to Check Your Progress Questions

-In the previous unit, the evolution of management, starting from Industrial Revolution was discussed.
+Summary 3.9.
+Glossary 3.10.
+Self-Assessment Test 3.11.
+Suggested Reading / Reference Material 3.12.
+Answers to Check Your Progress Questions 3.1 Introduction the evolution of management, starting from Industrial Revolution was discussed.
 After that the classical approach to management, the behavioral approach, the quantitative approach and modern approaches to management are discussed.
 Managerial functions refer to the different roles and responsibilities of managers, who need certain skills to execute these functions.
 According to Mintzberg, there are five functions of management: planning, organizing, staffing, coordinating and controlling.
 Motivation is also considered as an important function of management.
 Planning is a prerequisite not only for achieving success but also for surviving in a complex and competitive world.
 The organizing function of leadership controls the overall structure of the company.
 The main purpose of staffing is to hire the right people for the right jobs to achieve the objectives of the organization.
 Leading is the art of influencing people to achieve group goals.
 The controlling function involves setting strategic and operational goals.
-This unit discusses all the managerial functions with suitable examples.